Rachel Whitear: Second inquest

-In June 2005, Dr Earland decided against holding a fresh inquiry into Whitear's death.
+In June 2005, Earland decided against holding a fresh inquiry into Whitear's death.
 However, the Independent Police Complaints Commission and Wiltshire Police appealed to the High Court, prompting a fresh inquest in October 2006.
 This inquest was held at Devon County Hall in September 2007, and was presided by coroner Ian Arrow.
-The inquest heard evidence of "multiple failures" by Devon and Cornwall Police in their initial inquest into Whitear's death, and that the pathologist had chosen not to conduct an autopsy on Whitear's body due to (incorrect) concerns she may have been HIV positive.
+The inquest heard evidence of "multiple failures" by Devon and Cornwall Police in their initial inquest into Whitear's death, and that the pathologist had chosen not to conduct a post-mortem on Whitear's body due to incorrect concerns she may have been HIV-positive.

 This second inquest was unable to rule whether Whitear had administered the fatal injection of heroin herself, and returned an open verdict.
 Reacting to this official verdict, Whitear's parents stated: "We will never know who administered that final dose and whether Rachel was alone when she died."

 Drug awareness campaign

 Almost two years after Whitear's death, her parents consented to the usage of images of her body as discovered by her landlord in a nationwide anti-drug usage campaign.
 Two of the initiatives for her parents' decision were the desire to "make people think" about the dangers of Class A drugs, and to challenge stereotypes about drug abusers.
 Her parents and siblings also participated in a 22-minute documentary focusing on the life and death of Whitear named Rachel's Story, released shortly after the images of her body were released to the media.

 The images and interviews within Rachel's Story illustrate the life of a normal, content and promising everyday girl, her struggles with her addiction, and the effect her drug usage had upon herself and her family.
 The documentary also contains the images of her body in death.
 The overall message conveyed is that even occasional hard drug usage could result in a similar fate to anyone.

 In March 2002, Whitear's stepfather, Michael Holcroft, would elaborate on these decisions: "If we can save just one child, then we'll have succeeded."